SquidDev-CC/plethora/neural-interface.md

 ### The kinetic augment
 The kinetic augment allows controlling the owning entity.
 Whilst this does have limited support for players, most methods require a mob of some sort.
-The method you'll probably want to get started with is `.disableAI()` which, as the name suggests, prevents the mob from wondering around doing its own thing.
+The method you'll probably want to get started with is `.disableAI()` which, as the name suggests, prevents the mob from wandering around doing its own thing.

 > **Note:** Some mob's instincts are just too ingrained in their psyche, even the neural interface cannot stop them
 > doing what they're gonna do.